Yyunozor/Born2beRoot/README.md

 ## Conclusion

 Born2BeRoot is a challenging project that will strengthen your skills in Linux system administration, virtualization, and security.
-By following this detailed roadmap, you will be well-prepared to complete both the mandatory and bonus parts of the project successfully.
+By following this detailed roadmap, you will be well-prepared to complete both the mandatory and bonus parts of the project successfullyi.

+---